GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 URL for code that can be used to bid in an ad auction, when the group owner called `navigator.joinAdInterestGroup()`.
 That code must include a `generateBid()` function, which returns a numerical bid and a URL for an [ad creative](#creative), along with other data.
-Bidding code can receive realtime data from each bidder's [trusted server](#trusted-server), such as remaining ad campaign budget.
+Bidding code can receive realtime data from each bidder's [FLEDGE service](#FLEDGE-service), such as remaining ad campaign budget.

 ### 4. The seller's code evaluates each buyer's bid